digitalbuddha/GitPullRank/README.md

 0-60 guide
 ==================================
-1. Git Clone
+- open terminal
-2. cd projectDir
+- Git Clone
-3. open terminal
+- cd projectDir
-1. gradlew bootRun
+- gradlew bootRun

 if using intellij you can generate project files by running gradlew idea from the command line